 Purchasing the JLab JBuds Air affords you two pairs of proprietary Cush-Fins, three pairs of ear tips, a charging case with an integrated USB cable, and the true wireless earbuds.
-The inside of the packaging is user-friendly and displays the earbuds’ advanced controls; I often referred to these illustrations when learning the ropes.
+The inside of the packaging is user-friendly and displays the earbuds’ advanced controls, which I often referred to when learning the ropes.

 How is the JLab JBuds Air built?

 I hope that you’re fond of plastic because everything from the 500mAh charging case to the earbuds themselves are constructed from it.
 While this does cheapen the look and feel of the JBuds Air, it also keeps costs down and allows for the IP55 durability rating.
-Whether the trade-off is worth it, depends on the listener, but if you plan on relegating these earbuds to the weight room, then no shame in its all-plastic getup.
+Whether the trade-off is worth it depends on the listener, but if you plan on relegating these earbuds to the weight room, embrace its all-plastic getup.

 First, let’s address the biggest drawback of the earbuds: their size.
 While not as large as the Bose SoundSport Free truly wireless ‘buds, these are bulbous.
-But don’t be turned away by the appearance, because each earbud weighs just 6 grams.
+Don’t be turned away by the appearance, because each earbud weighs just 6 grams.
 And what the JLab JBuds Air lacks in svelte style, it makes up for in functionality.
-The included earbuds provide an effective fit that remains stable while running, cycling, weight-lifting, and attempted tree-climbing.
+The included earbuds provide an effective fit that remains stable while running, cycling, weight-lifting, and rock-climbing.

-As we’re seeing with more and more earbuds, the nozzles are angled for an ergonomic fit.
-While it’s fine engineering, the sheer size of the housings, renders this uncomfortable to the outer ear after one hour of wear.
+The nozzles are angled for an ergonomic fit, but this can’t combat the discomfort felt after just one hour of wear.
 While this would be unconscionable for something like studio headphones, it’s par for the course when it comes to workout earbuds as most of us don’t spend more than an hour at the gym anyway.

 Headed to the gym?
 How long do you typically listen to music while exercising?